-There ways to quanity success in music – Number of sales, earnings recieved, SoundCloud plays, Facebook followers, etc. Forget all those things.
+There are ways to quanity success in music – Number of sales, earnings recieved, SoundCloud plays, Facebook followers, etc. Forget all those things.
 They don't matter here.
 What this countdown is about is the amount of win exhibited by labels in 2014.
 We don't care how big you are or how established you are.
 All we care about is how rad you are.
-And these labels are rad.
+And these labels are quantifiably rad.
 Let us explain:

 10. Big Beat Records

 Since their relaunch in 2010, Warner Music Group imprint Big Beat has been the platform where electronic artists go to get big.
 Established artists like Skrillex and Knife Party, artistically inclined tastemakers like Hercules and Love Affair, and indie darlings like Breach all released on the electronic-only major label this year alone.
 They're the underground's gateway to the mainstream, and often the other way around.
 Plus, did you know they released Skrillex's Recess on tape?

 Critical are the only label in a long time to crack the oligarchy atop the UK drum & bass scene, and they've done it through label head Kasra Mowlavi's tight curation of a roster that ranges from techy and heady to moody and minimal.
 Their takeovers of London megaclub Fabric have become a regular occurrence, as have their appearances atop Beatport charts.
 In particular, 2014 was a breakout year for continental neurofunk badmen Mefjus and Enei, while a secret weapon in Emperor further incubates in the studio.